-- Field Sobriety Tests: One common form of DUI testing is field sobriety tests administered before an arrest.
-There are countless types of tests, but only three “standardized” field sobriety tests.
-These include the walk and turn (WAT), one-leg stand (OLS), and horizontal gaze nystagmus (HGN).
-All of these are administered to test the driver’s ability to listen to and follow directions.
+There are three “standardized” field sobriety tests.
+These include the walk and turn, one-leg stand, and horizontal gaze nystagmus.
+All of these are administered to test the driver’s balance, coordination, and ability to listen to and follow directions.
 Poor performance is considered a sign of intoxication or impairment.

 Another form of DUI testing uses a breathalyzer, which can be administered roadside or at the police station.
-All the driver does is blows into the breathalyzer, which then measures the concentration of alcohol within the driver’s lungs to determine the blood alcohol level.
+The driver blows into the breathalyzer, which measures the concentration of alcohol in the driver’s lungs to determine their blood alcohol level.
 Breathalyzers are subject to user error and malfunction, so even a “failed” breath test is not necessarily a guarantee that a driver is guilty of DUI.
 Test results can be challenged.

-- Blood Testing: One of the most accurate forms of testing a driver’s BAL is with a blood exam.
-This is always done at either a hospital or police station by a certified individual who draws a blood sample and sends it off to the lab for testing.
+A blood exam is considered one of the most accurate forms of testing a driver’s BAL.
+This is always done at a hospital or police station by a certified individual who draws a blood sample and sends it off to the lab for testing.
 There are still ways in which a blood test may be faulty — for example, if the sample was not properly stored.

-- Drug Testing: When a driver is pulled over and arrested for driving under the influence of drugs (including illegal and prescription), he or she may be required to take a blood or urine test to determine the presence of drugs in their system.
+When a driver is pulled over and arrested for driving under the influence of drugs (including illegal and prescription), they may be required to take a blood or urine test to determine the presence of drugs in their system.
 However, the flaw regarding these tests is while they can detect the presence of drugs, it cannot determine when these drugs were taken or even if the driver was affected while driving.

 The Inaccuracy of Field Sobriety Testing

-The following are examples of other field sobriety tests that may be administered:
+The following are examples of other field sobriety tests:

-- Finger-to-nose test: close the eyes and touch the nose with the finger
+- Close the eyes and touch the nose with the finger.

 There are a few issues that add to the inaccuracy of these tests: